Its-SunnyD/KWA-PTS-Masada-GBBR-/Compatible Mags/Readme.md

 Knowing which mags work can allow us to choose what works best for our setups.

+The PTS/KWA masada shares many of its internal design with the Lm4 platform.
+As such all magazines that work with the lm4 gbbr work it the masada.

 So far Known working mags are the...

 EPM mags made by PTS.